 Frank: For sure, we have seen a huge progress in environmental monitoring.
 Twenty years ago, I was on an airplane counting harbour porpoises in the North Sea using just my eyes looking out from a bubble window.
 Nowadays, we have high-definition video aerial surveys and great progress in all kinds of other monitoring tech and processes.
 Acoustic monitoring, the monitoring of underwater noise, can now be done online.
 We have developed multi-sensor bird detection systems where you can detect birds flying through a wind farm and assess the risk of collision 24/7.

 From an ecological point of view, we are interested in finding out not only what is there and when they are there, but also why they are in an area, what actually drives their movements.
 Today, all this can be done using spatial ecological modelling, dynamic habitat modelling and agent-based modelling.
-A good example would be the project, ‘Reducing uncertainty about the dynamic distribution of marine species’.

 Interested in more offshore wind insights?